solo-io/dev-portal-starter/README.md

 ## Different API Servicing the Site Itself

 We have defaulted the API to an endpoint that makes some assumptions about the relationship between the site and Gloo Platform API Portals.
-If running it different, replace the value for `const restpointPrefix = "http://localhost:31080/v1";` found in `src/Apis/hooks.ts`
+The `VITE_RESTPOINT` environment variable changes this endpoint.
+This can be applied to the make targets (e.g. `VITE_RESTPOINT=http://example.com/my-portal-endpoint make build-ui`)